gplepage/lsqfit/doc/source/testing.rst

 original data.
 The simulated data are fit using the same priors and fitter settings as in the original fit, and the results (an :class:`lsqfit.nonlinear_fit` object) are returned by the iterator.
-Fit results from simulated data should agree, within errors, with the original fit results since the simulated data are from the same distribution as the original data.
+The fits with simulated data should have good ``chi**2`` values, and the results from these fits should agree, within errors, with the original fit results since the simulated data are from the same distribution as the original data.
 There is a problem with the fitting protocol if this is not the case most of the time.